Courseiva

 Why this answer

-Option B is correct.
-App protection policies (MAM) protect data in apps without requiring device enrollment.
-Option A is for MDM.
+App protection policies (MAM) protect corporate data in apps like Outlook without requiring device enrollment in MDM.
+Option A (Device compliance policy) requires MDM enrollment.
+Option B (Device configuration profile) is for device settings, not data protection.

 MCQeasy